aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/60_data_governance.md

 ![Data Ingestion](/images/30_governance_lab/rules.png)
 ![Data Ingestion](/images/30_governance_lab/governance_3.png)

 3. Add rule for Email Address masking.
+Select **Email Address** data class to mask the data.
+When you profile your assets (in the catalog), a data class will be inferred from the contents where possible.

 ![Data Ingestion](/images/30_governance_lab/rules_1.png)
 ![Data Ingestion](/images/30_governance_lab/governance_9.png)